How do I apply?

 If admitted to the MST/DVM Program, you must submit an application to the CSU Graduate School.

 What happens once I receive an offer?

-Candidates are specifically offered a nonresident non-sponsored position in the graduate Toxicology program and in the four year part of the DVM Program.
+Candidates that receive an offer are specifically offered a nonresident non-sponsored position in the graduate Toxicology program and in the four year part of the DVM Program.
 Please know, by state law, the tuition classification of non-sponsored DVM student remains non-sponsored for the duration of the combined program i.e. you cannot change your tuition classification once you matriculate in the DVM Program.
 Updated tuition information for the graduate and DVM Program is maintained on the Student Financial Services website.

 Before matriculation, if you withdraw your acceptance to the DVM/MST Program, you will have to re-apply for admissions to the DVM Program or the graduate school.